single-spa/single-spa.js.org/docs/starting-from-scratch.md

 > __Note__
 >
-> We encourage you to read through all the [single-spa docs](/) to become familiar with the entire Single-spa setup.
+> We encourage you to read through all the [single-spa docs](/) to become familiar with the entire single-spa setup.
 Visit the [single-spa Github](https://github.com/CanopyTax/single-spa), the [help section](https://single-spa.js.org/help.html), or our community [Slack](https://join.slack.com/t/single-spa/shared_invite/enQtMzIwMTcxNTU3ODQyLTM1Y2U1OWMzNTNjOWYyZDBlMDJhN2VkYzk3MDI2NzQ2Nzg0MzMzNjVhNWE2YjVhMTcxNjFkOWYzMjllMmUxMjk) channel for more support.

 ## 1. Initial setup